Uberi/Yunit/doc/Main.md

 The results are formatted one per line, each entry being in the following form:

-    _Result_: _Category_._TestName_ _Data_
+    Result: Category.TestName Data

-_Result_ - result of the test ("PASS" or "FAIL").
+* _Result_ - result of the test ("PASS" or "FAIL").
-_Category_ - category or categories that the test is located under, with subcategories separated by dots (Category.Subcategory.OtherCategory).
+* _Category_ - category or categories that the test is located under, with subcategories separated by dots (Category.Subcategory.OtherCategory).
-_TestName_ - name of the test being run.
+* _TestName_ - name of the test being run.
-_Data_ - data given by the test, such as specific error messages or benchmark numbers.
+* _Data_ - data given by the test, such as specific error messages or benchmark numbers.

 ### YunitWindow